 5. University of Agder

 We hope that you found this article on the best English-taught universities in Norway informative and helpful.
-Make sure to also check out the Available Programs in Europe and Study in Norway pages!
+Make sure to also check out the Available Programs in Europe for International Students and Study in Norway sections!

 About the Author: Hyun Lee